XLSForm/xlsform.github.io/_sections/home-english.md

 This worksheet gives your form its overall structure and contains most of the content of the form.
 It contains the full list of questions and information about how they should appear in the form.
 Each row usually represents one question; however, there are certain other features described below that you can add to the form to improve the user experience.

 ### The choices worksheet
-This worksheet is used to specify the answer choices for multiple choice questions.
+This worksheet is used to specify the answer choices for multiple-choice questions.
 Each row represents an answer choice.
 Answer choices with the same **list name** are considered part of a related set of choices and will appear together for a question.
 This also allows a set of choices to be reused for multiple questions (for example, yes/no questions).

 Both of these worksheets have a set of mandatory columns that must be present for the form to work.
 Additionally, each worksheet has a set of optional columns that allow further control over the behavior of each entry in the form, but are not essential to have.
 Every entry must have values for each of the mandatory columns, but the optional columns may be left blank.